TomChen1435/idm241-tc3363/beta/planning.md

     - Hover Off
         - The cursor changes to an arrow
     - Click
-        - The clicked thumbnail slides to the center
+        - The clicked thumbnail slides to the center over 125ms
-        - The background image fades to bright gray over 50ms, remains bright gray for 75ms, and then fades again to the image in the thumbnail over 50ms
+        - The background image fades to bright gray over 50ms, remains bright gray for 25ms, and then fades again to the image in the thumbnail over 50ms
-        - The location fades to align with the thunmbnail&#39;s content over 50ms
+        - The location fades to align with the thunmbnail&#39;s content over 125ms
 - Background Image
     - Hover On
         - Airline info collection slides in from the right over 125ms